zeeshanali/Online-Help/docs/Config_and_using_HSM_6_0.md

 After configuring the Copytool Agent node and adding Copytool to that agent, you can use HSM to manage file archiving, free-up file system storage, and improve overall file system performance.

 1. To use HSM, log into a regular Lustre* client node as the system superuser.
-The node is a compute client node not managed by Manager for Lustre* software.
+The node is a compute client node not managed by Intel® Manager for Lustre* software.
 1. Issue `lfs` commands to initiate HSM actions (archive, restore, release, remove).

     For example:
 ```
 root@client1234 #: lfs hsm_archive /mnt/lustre/path/to/big_file
 ```
-1. After issuing this archive command, the superuser can monitor progress on the operation in the Manager for Lustre\* GUI.
+1. After issuing this archive command, the superuser can monitor progress on the operation in the Intel® Manager for Lustre* software GUI.
 To monitor progress, click **Configuration** and click **HSM** to open the HSM window and observe copytool archive progress.
 1. After the archive operation has completed, you can release command to remove the file from the Lustre* file system and free up that space.

     For example: